burythehatchet/laravel-skeleton/README.md

 ## Change Log

-Please refer to the [CHANGELOG](CHANGELOG.md) for a full history of the project.
+Please refer to the [Change Log](CHANGELOG.md) for a full history of the project.

 ## Contributing & Protocols